QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 $$

-(Swapping the order of infinite sums is justified here by the fact that all elements are nonnegative --- a version of Tonelli's theorem).
+(Swapping the order of infinite sums is justified here by the fact that all elements are nonnegative --- a version of Tonelli's theorem, a successor of [Fubini's theorem](https://en.wikipedia.org/wiki/Fubini_theorem)).

 If $P$ and $Q$ are Markov matrices on $S$, then, using the definition in {eq}`kernprod`,